 Take one of the Free Tours of Somerset House

-Somerset House looks like pretty much any other Neoclassical Georgian building at first glance – albeit a rather impressive one.
+Somerset House looks like pretty much any other Neoclassical Georgian building at first glance – albeit a rather impressive one (there’s a reason I chose it as one of the most handsome spots in London).
 The buildings are striking, but wait until you hear the stories behind them.

 Luckily for all of us, Somerset House runs a rota of free tours to take you deep into its sombre and salacious past.